KomMonitor/data-management/README.md

 The service is implemented as a Java Spring Boot REST service.
 In addition [Maven](https://maven.apache.org/) is used as dependency and build management tool.

 ## Dependencies to other KomMonitor Components
-KomMonitor Data Management requires a PostGIS database, where all KomMonitor-relevant data is managed.
+KomMonitor Data Management requires
+   - a **PostGIS database**, where all KomMonitor-relevant data is managed.
 The database can be a docker container or an external database server reachable via URL.
+   - an optional and configurable connection to a running **Keycloak** server, if role-based data access is activated via configuration of KomMonitor stack
+   - an optional and configurable connection to a running **Geoserver** instance, if spatial data shall be published as interoperable geoservices WMS and WFS (currently not fully implemented and tested)

 ## Installation / Building Information
 Being a Maven project, installation and building of the service is as simple as calling ```mvn clean install``` or ```mvn clean package```.
 Even Docker images can be acquired with ease, as described below.
 However, depending on your environment configuration aspects have to be adjusted first.